lbronn/lbronn/README.md

 <h1 align="center">Hi!
 I'm Bronn👋</h1>

-- 🔭 I have a degree in **Bachelor of Science in Computer Science** and graduated as **Cum Laude**
+- 🔭 I have a degree in **Bachelor of Science in Computer Science**

-- 🌱 I’m a Software Engineer with an interest in Mobile Applications Development
+- 🌱 I’m a Software Engineer with an interest in **Mobile Applications Development**

 - 📫 Reach me on my email: **lebronnsamson@gmail.com**